xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

     - zoomOffset sets the zoom number used in tile URLs will be offset with this value.
 - `addTo(mymap)` will add the layer to the Leaflet map object so that the layer can show on the map.

 Till here, we already have a webmap with base layer that you can play with!
-You should open the HTML file we just created in the Firefox browser developer edition.
+You should open the HTML file we just created in the Firefox browser developer edition (actually, other browsers will also work).
 To do this, right click on the *index.html* file and select *"open with"* Firefox browser developer edition.
 Try zooming in, out, and panning!

 ## Adding three basic symbologies
 Base layer is definitely not enough.
 A very important job for webmap is to visualize vector symbologies and show relevant attributes.
 Next. we are going to show you how to add three basic symbologies to the map.